 The Minnesota Amateur Sports Commission (MASC) was created in 1987 by the Minnesota State Legislature to promote the economic and social benefits of sports.
 Since then, MASC has made enormous strides in accomplishing its goals.
 Minnesota has become a role model for its proactive methods to create benefits from amateur sports.
 MASC has been at the forefront of this effort.

 MASC is best known for three things:

 - Its governance of the National Sports Center (NSC) in Blaine, the largest amateur sports campus in the world, and the flagship facility in MASC's stable of amateur sports venues.
-The NSC is the most-visited sports facility in Minnesota, with four million visitors per year.
-It generates nearly $40 million of out-of-state economic impact annually.
+The NSC is the most-visited sports facility in Minnesota, with over four million visitors per year.
+It generates over $45 million of out-of-state economic impact annually.

 - Fostering public-private and state-local partnerships.
 Many MASC programs have utilized this model, including sports facility construction and the Mighty Ducks and Mighty Kids grant programs.

 Create economic impact development through amateur sport

 - By developing annual sport events, camps and programs.

 - By attracting major sport events to Minnesota.